fajuchem/origin-financial-assignment/README.md

 ### improvements:

-- install right font following the figma design
+- install right font following the figma design.
 - open calendar to select year and month instead of manually moving 1 by 1 month.
 - display more digits for monthly amount depending on the screen size, for exmaple compact for mobile and keep real value for desktop.
 - create a few generic components like card and button.